-Jide Technology, one of my favourite start-ups of year 2015 is all about awesome sauce experiment for bringing the personal computers with the heart of android to existence.
-Yes android on pc is already emulated by soft wares like the Bluestacks and others, but this is different.
-Presenting to you the first of its kind, the Remix OS, an android operating system made for your personal computers.
+Jide Technology, one of my favorite start-ups of the year 2015 is all about awesome sauce experiment for bringing the personal computers with the heart of android to existence.
+Yes, android on pc is already emulated by soft wares like the Bluestacks and others, but this is different.
+Presenting to you the first of its kind, the Remix OS, an Android operating system made for your personal computers.

 About Jide Technology